TechHutTV/homelab/apps/README.md

 ## Business and CRM
 Tools I use to run my small media and content product business.

 * Odoo - Odoo is a suite of business apps that covers accounting, CRM, eCommerce, manufacturing, and more.
 I'm just begining the impletmentation process of this tool as were switching away from Quickbooks.
-This is mostly open source while some apps require a license even if hosted locally. [[official repo]](https://github.com/odoo/odoo) [[proxy manager config]
+This is mostly open source while some apps require a license even if hosted locally. [[official repo]](https://github.com/odoo/odoo) [[proxy manager config] [[proxy help]](https://github.com/odoo/odoo/issues/104597)
 ](https://www.odoo.com/forum/help-1/how-to-configure-nginx-proxy-manager-for-odoo-16-245339)

 ## Dashboards